Oak Fire (2022): Progression

 At around 9:00 p.m., the Mariposa County Sheriff's Office ordered more evacuations, including all of Jerseydale and homes on many nearby roads.
 About thirty minutes later, the fire jumped Triangle and Silva Roads.
 By 11:00 p.m. the fire had burned an estimated 4350 acre and was zero percent contained, nine hours after igniting.

 On July 23, 2022, Governor of California Gavin Newsom declared a state of emergency in Mariposa County as a result of the fire.

 By the morning of July 24, the third day of the fire, 2,093 personnel were battling the fire, according to Cal Fire.
 This included 17 helicopters, 225 fire engines, and 58 bulldozers to create firebreaks.

 The fire's progression to the east, towards Yosemite National Park, was impeded by the burn scar of the 2018 Ferguson Fire.

 The fire was declared 100 percent contained on September 2.
 The total cost of Cal Fire's fire suppression effort reached more than $100 million.

 Cause

-Following an 11-month investigation, on Friday, June 16, 2023, 71-year-old resident of Mariposa County Edward Frederick Wackerman was arrested on suspicion of starting the Oak Fire.
+Following an 11-month investigation, on Friday, June 16, 2023, a 71-year-old resident of Mariposa County Edward Frederick Wackerman was arrested on suspicion of starting the Oak Fire.
 The news was announced on the following Tuesday, June 20, 2023.
 Wackerman was charged with multiple felonies, including "aggravated arson and arson that caused great bodily injury".
 The investigation that resulted in Wackerman's arrest involved the FBI, the National Park Service's law enforcement division, and Cal Fire.
 Authorities did not describe a method or motive for the arson, though Mariposa County sheriff Jeremy Briese did disclose that he believed Wackerman had previously been employed as a firefighter.

 Authorities believe that Wackerman set three other fires in July 2022 before setting the Oak Fire.